Home :: Accommodation :: Homestay Accommodation

 I've tried homestays several times.
 One of the more memorable was in Sabah, Malaysia, where I stayed with an extended family from the Rungus tribe in the relative luxury of a separate room and bathroom.
 Another time, I slept on Martina's couch in Vilnius, Lithuania.
 We had no common language but somehow managed to communicate.

-It's one of my favorite ways to travel (the other is with Airbnb).
+It's one of my favorite ways to travel (the other is - with caution - Airbnb).

 How to find a homestay